 Austin, Texas: Preparing for Water Scarcity and Drought

-This case study, developed by the Georgetown Climate Center, discusses how Austin city agencies are preparing for climate change impacts to water supply and increasing drought.
-It examines how city agencies are developing a city adaptation plan, assessing climate change risks across sectors, establishing of a Water Resource Planning Task Force, and developing recommendations to address long-term reductions in the city’s water supply in response to recent city council resolutions.
+Developed by the Georgetown Climate Center, this case study discusses how the City of Austin, Texas agencies are preparing for climate change impacts to water supply and increasing drought.
+It examines how city agencies are developing a climate adaptation plan, assessing climate change risks across sectors, establishing of a Water Resource Planning Task Force, and developing recommendations to address long-term reductions in the city’s water supply in response to recent city council resolutions.
 The case study also explores lessons learned from Austin's climate preparedness activities, including how cities can create an interagency task force to coordinate adaptation efforts across silos, partner with academic institutions to develop local climate projections, and link adaptation initiatives with efforts to mitigate or reduce greenhouse gas emissions.

 These case studies examine efforts to adapt to impacts in three U.S. and three Chinese jurisdictions, including efforts to prepare for: